Skip to main content

 How long does it take to become a dental hygienist?

-It takes as few as around 2 years to become a dental hygienist, including completing education, exams and the licensure process.
+It can take as few as two to three years to become a dental hygienist, including completing education, exams and the licensure process.

 Requirements to become a dental hygienist